magento/magento2-functional-testing-framework/docs/backward-incompatible-changes.md

 **Reason**: `executeInSelenium` and `performOn` allowed custom PHP code to be written inline inside of XML files which was difficult to maintain, troubleshoot, and modify.

+**Details**:

-**Details**: `helper` will allow test writers to solve advanced requirements beyond what MFTF offers out of the box.[See custom-helpers](./docs/custom-helpers.md) for more information on the usage.
+`helper` will allow test writers to solve advanced requirements beyond what MFTF offers out of the box.[See custom-helpers](./docs/custom-helpers.md) for more information on the usage.

-Here's an example of using `helper` instead of `executeSelenium` to achieve same workflow.
+Here's an example of using `helper` in place of `executeSelenium` to achieve same workflow.

 Old usage:
 ```xml